FarronF/limerick-council-meetings/meetings/2018/10/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 5th September 2018.md

 the total connected residential population is 85 PE and the

 potential load including the school is higher.
+The design
+---
-The design--- 4
+4

 capacity of the individual WWTPs and load split between